Visual Alert UB for Valentine One®

 - Escort® 8500ci/9500ci do not have an earphone jack but can be wired direct to the speaker.

 - Beltronics STiR Plus® and STi Magnum® use my standard Visual Alert for Bel when wired direct to the speaker.

 - Laser Interceptor uses my Valentine One® Visual Alert but I have to change plugs for you.

 - Radenso Pro SE Moto Radar Detector for Motorcycle uses my standard Visual Alert for Bel with a couple of modifications to the plug and to the earphone cord exiting the detector.

 The Valentine One® model comes in two configurations.
 The standard unit has 4 LEDs and is now 30% brighter than the original 5 LED model.
 I can also custom build the Visual Alert UB (UltraBright) with 8 LEDs which is only recommended for special applications where it has to be mounted extremely far from the rider.
-Its 8 LEDs can be too bright in low light situations possibly resulting in a potential hazard.
+Its 8 LEDs can be too bright in low light situations.
 Please note that the top two pictures to the left are of the original 10 LED unit.
 I will update the picture shortly.

 Mounting: The LEDs have a wide viewing angle which allows the Visual Alert to be mounted conveniently and still be in your line of sight.
 I have mine sitting on top of my Valentine One® which is attached via a RAM mount to the left side of my handlebars.
 The Visual Alert comes standard with the face at a 52° angle from the base which helps point it towards your eyes.
 I can supply the Visual Alert UB with most any angle you specify at no extra charge.
 The Visual Alert can be mounted using hook and loop fastener or double sided tape for a more permanent fixture.
 Mounted directly on top of your detector it easily moves from bike to bike.
 Mount it on the bike itself and your detector moves easily between your bike and car.